 The security functionality does not provide the complete key exchange procedure, but only the point multiplication which is used for the multiplication of the private key with the communication partner's public key.
-Therefore this function can be used as part of a Diffie-Hellman key exchange as well pure point multiplication.
+Therefore this function can be used as part of a Diffie-Hellman key exchange.